lenh0205/dotnetDoc/LINQ.md

 * 3 types: Immediate Query Execution, Deferred Execution (streaming or non-streaming)

 * Search `"Classification Table"` để xem Query operation đó thuộc Execution type nào
-* chắng hạn As a rule of thumb, if the LINQ method `returns an abstract type` (e.g., IEnumerable), it'sd probably using `deferred execution`
+* chắng hạn if the LINQ method `returns an abstract type` (e.g., IEnumerable), it'sd probably using `deferred execution` as a rule of thumb

 ## Query evaluation
 * Query evaluation can happen in the client-side (e.g., your program) or the server-side (e.g., in a database)